Mashiad-Hasan/CMPUT404-assignment-css-hell/README.md

 ### The following changes were made to the project gutenberg HTML files:
-- Added an image caption mentioning the title and the author of the book
+- Added an image caption mentioning the title and the author of the book, intending to place the captions below the book cover images
 - Added a reference to the css file with the following: link rel="stylesheet" href="style.css"